SimonWJohnson/Portfolio/README.md

 ## Dodgy Brothers Car Sales
 ![Screenshot of the Dodgy Brothers Car Sales UI](https://github.com/SimonWJohnson/Portfolio/blob/master/_ImageRepos/dodgyBrothersCarSales.png)

-A C# project demonstrating the construction of a website user interface for a fictitional car dealership
+A C# project demonstrating the construction of a website user interface for a fictitional car dealership.

 ## Southern Airport Maintenance Service Database Project (MySQL)
 ![Screenshot of the SAMS Database ERD](https://github.com/SimonWJohnson/Portfolio/blob/master/_ImageRepos/mysql_Airline_ERD.png)

+A MySQL project demonstrating the construction of a database for a fictional Airport Maintenance Service.